odin-lang/pkg.odin-lang.org/README.md

 There can be only 1 example, and only 1 output (or possible output) block in a doc block.

-To make these work, you should not use a doc block with lines that start with spaces or starts or anything.
+To make these work, you should not use a doc block with lines that start with spaces or stars or anything.
 The convention is doc blocks like the following:

 ```odin